RayDog Autoscaler

 The RayDog Autoscaler uses a YAML configuration file to define the cluster’s properties.
 The configuration is passed to Ray’s autoscaler via the ray up and ray down commands.

 A documented example of a Ray configuration file is found at: https://github.com/yellowdog/raydog/tree/main/examples/autoscaler/raydog.yaml.
-Please take a look at the documentation in the example to explore the possible configuration options.
+The example file documents all available configuration options inline.

 YellowDog Credentials